jaredpetersen/testgoose/README.md

 Mocking out Mongoose [Queries](http://mongoosejs.com/docs/api.html#Query) is a bit more involved than stubs because you must use argument matchers to specify the arguments on every function that you expect the mock to be called with.

-To mock the data returned by a query, create a mock with `testgoose.query.mock()`, define the chain of expected function calls through repeated `.proto.queryfunctionname.withArgs()` definitions, and then finish off the chain with a call to .`returns()` -- just like Model mock definitions.
+To mock the data returned by a query, create a mock with `testgoose.query.mock()`, define the chain of expected function calls through repeated `.proto.queryfunctionname.withArgs()` definitions, and then finish off the chain with a call to .`returns()` -- just like model mock definitions.

 ### Documentation
 For more specific information on the available testgoose functions, check out the [docs](/docs).